shotarok/gateway-api-inference-extension/docs/proposals/002-api-proposal/README.md

 type TargetModel struct {
         // The name of the adapter as expected by the ModelServer.
         Name string
         // Weight is used to determine the percentage of traffic that should be
         // sent to this target model when multiple versions of the model are specified.
-        Weight *int
+        Weight *int32
 }

-// LocalObjectReference identifies an API object within the namespace of the
-// referrer.
-type LocalObjectReference struct {
-	// Group is the group of the referent.
+// InferenceModelStatus defines the observed state of InferenceModel type InferenceModelStatus struct {
-	Group Group

-	// Kind is kind of the referent.
-For example "InferencePool".
-	Kind Kind

-	// Name is the name of the referent.
+	// Conditions track the state of the InferenceModel.
-	Name ObjectName
+	Conditions []metav1.Condition
 }
 ```

 ### Yaml Examples